benslern/CSE701_Final_Project/README.md

 ## Introduction

-This is the documentation for the Fall 2024 CSE701 final project.
-It is a C++ implementation of unsigned arbitrary-precision integers, bigint.
-It allows for the creation of integers with an arbitrarily large number of digits, and has operator overloading for the operators defined by the project outline,
+This README is the documentation for the Fall 2024 CSE701 final project.
+It is a C++ implementation of signed arbitrary-precision integers: bigint.
+It allows for the creation of signed integers with an arbitrarily large number of digits, and has operator overloading for the operators defined by the project outline,

 - Addition (`+` and `+=`)